MichaelHoltonPrice/UnivProd/README.md

 here.

-The necessary input data are located in two places, which are inputs to the initialization method of UnivDataManager: (1) univ_data_dir, which contains new data needed for the merge and (2) results_dir, which contains the results of previous processing to create the MAG production data.
+The necessary input data are located in two places, which are inputs to the initialization method of UnivDataManager: (1) data_dir, which contains new data needed for the merge (in the do_crosswalk.py script, data_dir is set equal to /zenodo_inputs) and (2) results_dir, which contains the results of previous processing to create the MAG production data.
 In particular, the following input files are needed at the following locations:

-1. /univ_data_dir/original_data/mag_id_matching/mag_matches_to_unitid_with_mag_title.xlsx
+1. /data_dir/mag_matches_to_unitid_with_mag_title.xlsx
-2. /univ_data_dir/original_data/delta/delta_public_release_87_99.csv
+2. /data_dir/delta_public_release_87_99.csv
-3. /univ_data_dir/original_data/delta/delta_public_release_00_15.csv
+3. /data_dir/delta_public_release_00_15.csv
-4. /univ_data_dir/original_data/college_scorecard/CollegeScorecard_Raw_Data_01192021/Raw_Data_Files/Crosswalks/CW*
+4. /data_dir/CW*
 5. /results_dir/years.json
 6. /results_dir/all_affil.json
 7. /results_dir/top_level_names.txt
 8. /results_dir/pap_prod_array.npz
 9. /results_dir/cit_prod_array.npz
-10. /univ_data_dir/original_data/chetty/mrc_table3.csv
+10. /data_dir/mrc_table3.csv
-11. /univ_data_dir/original_data/chetty/mrc_table11.csv
+11. /data_dir/mrc_table11.csv

-The college scorecard Crosswalk files are of the form CV2000.xlsx and span the years 2000 through 2018.
+The college scorecard Crosswalk files are of the form CW2000.xlsx and span the years 2000 through 2018.

 The initialization method of class UnivDataManager accomplishes the initial